b3sigma/fourd/README.md

 Running on Windows:
 * open up the .sln in under ./project/, build, run

-Running on Linux (haven't done this in a while, likely broken):
+Running on Linux (commands assumed from fourd dir):
+* sudo aptitude install cmake libglew-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev libxmu-dev
+* Next we need to build glfw.
+(Needless detail note: as there wasn't a package available, I had to build from source.
+As of this writing there is still no package for my distro, but if you would rather use your distro I think it was only a fullscreen bug that is probably already fixed in the mainline.
+** cd glfw && mkdir build && cd build && cmake ..
+** For any issues cmake reports, aptitude install the package or get it from source ** make && sudo make install && cd ../..
 * make
 * ./fourd

 Controls UI:
-w/s = forward/backward
+* w/s = forward/backward
-a/d = strafe left/right
+* a/d = strafe left/right
-q/e = strafe up/down
+* q/e = strafe up/down
-r/f = inward/outward
+* r/f = inward/outward
-t/g = roll left/right
+* t/g = roll left/right
-y/h = rotate between inside right
+* y/h = rotate between inside right
-u/j = rotate between inside up
+* u/j = rotate between inside up
-i/k = animated pi/2 rotation between inside right (seems like miegakure button) o/l = animated pi/2 rotation between inside up
+* i/k = animated pi/2 rotation between inside right (seems like miegakure button)
+* o/l = animated pi/2 rotation between inside up

 VR:
-V = enable VR (rift only)
+* V = enable VR (rift only)
-F = fullscreen
+* F = fullscreen

 Rendering UI:
-0-9&* load different base shapes and different levels.
+* 0-9&* load different base shapes and different levels.
 (Default is quaxols in 4d.)
-!-^) load different shaders and alpha/depth options
+* !-^) load different shaders and alpha/depth options
-% loads settings for a nearly flat sliced w-projection x/c Decrease/increase near w-plane v/b Decrease/increase far w-plane n/m Decrease/increase w-plane far/near ratio (alternative to FOV)
+* % loads settings for a nearly flat sliced w-projection
+* x/c Decrease/increase near w-plane
+* v/b Decrease/increase far w-plane
+* n/m Decrease/increase w-plane far/near ratio (alternative to FOV)
-] toggles w-ortho and w-projection (w-ortho can also be set by far/near ratio=1)
+* ] toggles w-ortho and w-projection (w-ortho can also be set by far/near ratio=1)

-Action UI (vague due to being in flux): z add quaxol
+Action UI (vague due to being in flux):
+* z add quaxol
-Z remove quaxol
+* Z remove quaxol
-X add bunch of quaxols in a line
+* X add bunch of quaxols in a line
-` lock mouse to window
+* ` lock mouse to window
-Esc quit
+* Esc quit

 Minimal TODOs:
 * Better fix for solid/blendy interaction alignment